TI-1986/iniciando-no-bootstrap4/README.md

 Não estou utilizando BootstrapCDN para compilar o css.
-Instalei o Sass, como estou no Windows precisei instalar o Ruby antes e na instalação do Sass tive problemas como a SDK Dart do sass que não queria funcionar então instalei via Chocolatey a SDK do DART:
+Instalei o Sass, como estou no Windows precisei instalar o Ruby antes e na instalação do Sass tive problemas como a SDK Dart do sass que não queria funcionar então instalei via Chocolatey a SDK do DART.

 To use Chocolatey to install a stable release of the Dart SDK, run this command:

  choco install dart-sdk

 To install a dev release, run this command:

  choco install dart-sdk --pre

 To upgrade the Dart SDK, run this command (add --pre to upgrade the dev release):

  choco upgrade dart-sdk